devtut/generate/docs/python/common-pitfalls.md

 **Do not check if you can, just do it and handle the error**

-Pythonistas usually say &quot;It's easier to ask for forgiveness than permission&quot;.
+Pythonistas usually say =It's easier to ask for forgiveness than permission=.

 **Don't:**